Considering Hiring a Doula?

 - Capturing occasional photo moments (usually non-professional) P.S. there are professional birth photographers!

 - Postpartum care (need support after bringing baby home?)
+Why is a postpartum doula important for every mother?

 - Extended care packages – (informational support through baby’s first year!)